lordtoran/wapamux-tools/README.md

 *wapaname errors out with “tvnamer: error: No valid files were supplied”*

 Either you tried running the script on a movie, or tvnamer is unable to match the episode numbers in the filenames.
-This can happen with Unicode characters around or next to episode numbers, for example if a (typographically correct) dash is used in place of a minus sign.
-Unfortunately, tvnamer seems to be subpar in the unicode and international department, and if you could reproduce the issue and file a bug report with the maintainer, I would be very happy indeed.
+This can sometimes happen with unicode characters around or next to episode numbers, for example if a (typographically correct) dash is used in place of a minus sign.
+Filename matching issues should be reported directly to tvnamers's issue tracker[[4]].

 [1]: https://github.com/dbr/tvnamer